developerstrange/HTML-Learning/README.md

 ## 🚀 Goals

-- Build original HTML templates
+-- Build original HTML & CSS templates
-- Learn CSS from scratch and apply custom designs
+- Apply custom CSS designs and layouts
-- Eventually move on to JavaScript and modern web frameworks

----

-📚 Thanks to the online community and creators for their tutorials and guidance!
+- Move on to JavaScript and modern web frameworks online community and creators for their tutorials and guidance!